 A little bit of this and a little bit of that

 I am an avid fiddle player of Appalachian old-time music and other traditional styles.
-I mostly play in my pajamas in my living room, but in 2011 I took a sabbatical to study in the music program at East Tennessee State University (where I performed Li'l Liza Jane as part of my audition).
+In 2011 I took a sabbatical to study in the music program at East Tennessee State University (where I performed Li'l Liza Jane as part of my audition).
 Since then I have done projects with Smithsonian Folkways and co-produced Milestones, a box set of previously unreleased Doc Watson recordings.
 Check out the b part for musings about the waxing and waning of my obsession with fiddle tunes.